Lyman Gaumer was born on Feb. 20, 1819 in Ohio, the son of Jacob and Elizabeth (Sturtz) Gaumer Jr.

 In July 1865, while on duty in Winchester, VA, he began to suffer from a bad cold due to what he called "exposure" to harsh weather.
 The illness "settled in back especially and head causing severe pain and weakness of back or lumbago and roaring in head and severe deafness of left ear," he wrote.
 The ailments were to stay with him the rest of his life.
 In camp at the same time was Henry's cousin Adam Claude Sturtz of Adamsville, of the family of Susanna (Gaumer) Sturtz Baughman.
 Sturtz found Henry in his tent, lying very ill, and reported the matter to the regiment's surgeon.
 Henry did not seek medical care, he wrote, as he "would rather run almost any risk than go to the hospital."

 Henry finally received an honorable discharge at Winchester on Aug.
 27, 1865 and returned home.
 Less than two weeks after arriving home, on Sept.
 10, 1865, he was injured while in the act of target shooting.
 He later recalled the incident: "I was in the yard near our house with my gun shooting at a mark and as the gun was discharged a piece of the cap flew into my right eye, immediately cutting out the sight of said eye."
-Friends Oliver Browning and James Hunter were present and noted that "there was an old rusty load in the gun which he wanted to discharge before cleaning the piece."
+Brother-in-law Oliver Browning and friend James Hunter were present and noted that "there was an old rusty load in the gun which he wanted to discharge before cleaning the piece."
 The cap remained in the eyeball for nine weeks "before it was drawn out by the application of medicine," Henry said.